ChaosTheChaotic/Adiman/README.md

 To build you must have [flutter_rust_bridge](https://github.com/fzyzcjy/flutter_rust_bridge) installed, (obviously) the flutter sdk and rust (obviously).
 You should also have the repo cloned on your machine.
 To generate the dart to go with the rust you should run `flutter_rust_bridge_codegen generate` and to build the rust you must run `flutter build linux` inside the source directory.

 ## Helpful people
+- MSOB7Y (the creator of namida) for the inspiration and motivation for this and where I got the icons from
 - DuckTheCrowolf (thevietnamesecrow on discord) for making the logo